-Ask yourself these two questions.
+Ask yourself two questions.

-- 1. Do I really believe what He said about us?
+1. Do I really believe what He said about us?
 He said we are sinners.
 He said that unless we believe in Him we will die in our sins.
+He said that if we really believe in Him, we will follow Him and stop walking in darkness.
+Do I believe that?
+Do you?

-Do you believe that? - 2.
-Do I really believe what He said about Himself?
+2. Do I really believe what He said about Himself?
 He said He is the light of the world, and that whoever follows Him will never walk in darkness but will have the light of life.
 That's His claim.
 Do I believe Him?